 - With various browsers: Ctrl and mouse wheel

-- IInternet Explorer: go to View then Text Size and choose.
+- Internet Explorer: go to View then Text Size and choose.

-- Firefox, Mozilla or Netscape: Ctrl and "+" key on the numeric keypad to increase and Ctrl and "-" key « - »
+- Firefox, Mozilla or Netscape: Ctrl and "+" key on the numeric keypad to increase and Ctrl plus "-" key.

 - Opera : press "+" or "-" on the keypad, or go to the View menu, then Zoom and choose.

-The framing of a site is not always designed with a view to increasing (or reducing) font size.
-Some browsers will disable formatting to display only the text and images: Firefox, Mozilla: in the 'View' menu, select 'page style' then 'no style' Internet Explorer: does not allow for disabling.
+The framing of a site is not always designed with a view to increasing (or reducing) the font size.
+Some browsers will disable formatting to only display the text and images: Firefox, Mozilla: in the 'View' menu, select 'page style' then 'no style' Internet Explorer: does not allow disabling.

-Some media on the site require you to install software if you do not yet have it.
+Some media on the site require the installation of software if you do not yet have it.
 Here is a list of the software and the links to download it: